Why the Nats should have stuck with Bridges

 That’s not an accident.
 If Bridges were PM right now – Labour would be on the ropes.

-3. Pre-Covid Support under Bridges has been remarkable
+3. Pre-Covid Support under Bridges was remarkable

 As a student of New Zealand political history and an observer of political trends I can tell you that the support that Bridges and the National Party have achieved over the past 2.5 years has been nothing short of remarkable.
 There is simply no recent precedent for a first term opposition party being consistently more popular than the largest Government party in its first term of office.

 No doubt this is partly due to the fact that National actually gained more votes than Labour at the last election – but that support could have been expected to erode under a strong Government and a weak opposition.
 The fact that it didn’t is testament to Bridges leadership.

 In May 1945, the month in which World War 2 ended in Europe, British wartime Prime Minister Winston Churchill had an approval rating of 83% with the British public – a recognition of the fact that he had guided his country through the most significant crisis in its history.